Aqualung (album): Musical style

-Themes
+Songs and themes

 Aqualung has generally been regarded as a concept album with a central theme of "the distinction between religion and God".
 The album's "dour musings on faith and religion" have marked it as "one of the most cerebral albums ever to reach millions of rock listeners".
 Academic discussions of the nature of concept albums have frequently listed Aqualung amongst their number.

 The initial idea for the album was sparked by some photographs that Anderson's wife Jennie took of homeless people on the Thames Embankment.
 The appearance of one man in particular caught the interest of the couple, who together wrote the title song "Aqualung".
-The first side of the LP, titled Aqualung, contains several character sketches, including the character of the title track, and the schoolgirl prostitute Cross-Eyed Mary, as well as two autobiographical tracks, including "Cheap Day Return", written by Anderson after a visit to his critically ill father.
+Said Anderson: "I had feelings of guilt about the homeless, as well as fear and insecurity with people like that who seem a little scary."
+The first side of the LP, titled Aqualung, contains several character sketches, including the character of the title track, and the schoolgirl-aged prostitute Cross-Eyed Mary, as well as two autobiographical tracks, including "Cheap Day Return", written by Anderson after a visit to his critically ill father.

 The second side, titled My God, contains three tracks—"My God", "Hymn 43" and "Wind-Up"—that address religion in an introspective, and sometimes irreverent, manner.
 However, despite the names given to the album's two sides and their related subject matter, Anderson has consistently maintained that Aqualung is not a "concept album".
 A 2005 interview included on Aqualung Live gives Anderson's thoughts on the matter: